GluuFederation/docs-ce-prod/docs/source/admin-guide/session.md

 - `sessionIdUnauthenticatedUnusedLifetime` - lifetime of `unauthenticated` OP session.
 This determines how long the user can be on the login page while unauthenticated.
 - `sessionIdEnabled` - specifies whether it is allowed to authenticate user by session automatically (without end-user interaction).
 - `sessionIdPersistOnPromptNone` - specifies whether to persist or update the session object with data if `prompt=none`.
 Default value is `true`, so session is persisted by default.
+- `invalidateSessionCookiesAfterAuthorizationFlow` - this is special property which specifies whether to invalidate `session_id` and `consent_session_id` cookies right after successful or unsuccessful authorization.

 Since the OP session has two states, `authenticated` and `unauthenticated`, the `sessionIdUnauthenticatedUnusedLifetime` is used when the OP session is `unauthenticated` and `sessionIdUnusedLifetime` is used when the OP session is `authenticated`.